 The general view of the experiment showing different treatments is given in Fig. 1.
 Drip irrigation was employed on a bi-weekly basis in all treatments except for F4M0 and F4M1, where irrigation of 4 cm depth was applied at 15-day intervals.
 The total amount of irrigation water applied under drip irrigation at 100% ETc (Crop Evapotranspiration) from October 2018 to April 2019 was 23.6 cm.
 Fertilizers were applied through the fertigation tank in 24 equal splits at a weekly interval, using water-soluble fertilizer 19:19:19, supplemented with urea to meet the NPK requirements of different treatments.
 The levels of fertigation were controlled by adjusting the opening and closing of valves at appropriate points.

-For mulching, a 30-micron thick plastic mulch of black and silver colors was used.
+For mulching, a 30-micron thick plastic mulch of black and silver colours was used.
 The black portion of the mulch was placed downwards in contact with the soil, while the silver portion faced upwards.

 Various plants attributes like plant height, number of leaves per plant, neck thickness, bulb diameter, number of cloves per plant, biological yield and dry matter content were assessed and recorded during the experiment.
 Ten randomly selected plants were counted and measured for height using a measuring tape, from the base to the tip of the uppermost leaf.
 The average height in centimetres was calculated from these measurements.
 The measurement of these plants was taken from the base attachment of the bulb with the foliage in centimetres to calculate neck thickness using digital vernier calliper.
 The bulb diameter of 10 randomly selected garlic bulbs was also calculated using digital vernier calliper as shown in Fig 2.

-After harvesting the garlic plants, the bulbs were separated from the dried foliage.
+After harvesting the garlic, the bulbs were separated from the dried foliage.
 Each bulb was then weighed using a digital weighing balance and the values were converted into quintal per hectare (q ha-1) for each treatment.
 In each replication, 100 grams of garlic cloves were weighed to estimate the dry matter content.
 The cloves were then dried in an oven at 65±5°C until a constant weight was attained, indicating the complete removal of moisture content.
 The dry matter content (%) was then computed as follows :